fortrabbit/help/docs/billing.md

 Credit card payments are done "live".
 SEPA direct payments are delayed.
 When your credit card didn't had enough balance at first, we might try again during the month.

 ### No upfront payments

 As the billing is based on consumption, we can not foresee what you are about to use.
 That's why it is also not possible to pay upfront.

 ### No yearly payments

 Yearly payments are not supported, as there are no upfront costs and the exact usage is unknown in advance.
 Therefore it is also not possible to pay with PayPal.

+### No refunds

+Sorry, we are not offering refunds at this time.
+This is because we have a custom billing system and refunds are complicated to do correctly under German accounting laws.
+We would have to send you a reduced negative invoice and it would require additional manual steps in book keeping for this.

+If you think something is wrong with your invoice, contact us anyways.
+We might be able to give you a "good will reduction" on your next invoice.

 ### Account cancellation